KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 Training Manual
 ![](new-marketing-strategy/media-manual.jpg)

+Though something of an experiment, the goal of this would be to create a self-sustaining publicity engine among the membership.

 ## New Sanctuary Equipment
 As the revitalization effort generated momentum, an anonymous donor made a generous donation to purchase new, large flat-screen televisions and a laptop for the church sanctuary, to be used to play contemporary videos and music, and to project the words of the hymns.

 ![](new-marketing-strategy/sanctuary-screens.jpg)

-### Worship Committee
+## Worship Committee
-It was also decided during an Administrative Council meeting that a new Worship Committe would be formed to oversee Worship Service design.
+It was decided that a new Worship Committe would be formed to oversee Worship Service design.

-## Self-Sustaining Publicity Engine
+##
-We would aspire to create a self-sustaining publicity engine made up of church leaders, committee leaders and members, and congregation members (of all ages and backgrounds) working together in synergy.
+Church leaders, committee leaders and members, and congregation members (of all ages and backgrounds) working together in synergy.
 This would include:

 * Church Leaders
 * Administrative Council